 One common theme of life is being tired.
 Tired from working too hard.
 Tired of pulling parenting duty.
 Tired of partying too hard.
 Tired of school, researching, and homework.
 Tired from the money troubles and financial burden.
 Tired of the spousal problems.
 Tired of cleaning the house for the 5,905, 323rd time.
 Tired of trying to get that business off the ground.
 Tired of trying to make it in an adult world where the stakes are incredibly high along with its standards.

 The kind of tired that seeps into the very bones.
 The tired that makes keeping eyes open not only unpleasant but downright painful.
 The kind of tired that even driving to work or shopping for groceries is barely possible and only because it is a necessity of actually living.

 Tired of simply living.

-In contrast, as children we start so innocent and frankly oblivious.
+In contrast, as children, we start so innocent and frankly oblivious.
 We think as kids that we will always have so much energy and time to do the things that we want to do.
 The time to pursue our goals and dreams.
-The time to fulfill our most ambitious of plans.
+The time to fulfill our most ambitious plans.
 That space cowboy.
 That concert pianist.
 That neurosurgeon.
 That famous dancer, singer, or actor.
 That star athlete.
 That prize-winning author.
 The President of the United States of America even.

 Ultimately the kind of person who will take on the world and actually win.
 The kind of person who will actually make a positive and lasting difference on this third planet from the sun.